 How is childhood leukemia classified?

-For instance, if the leukemia cells have spread to the central nervous system in large numbers, they can be seen in samples of cerebrospinal fluid (CSF).
-Treatment must be more intense in order to kill the leukemia cells in the central nervous system.
+For instance, if the leukemia cells have spread to the central nervous system in large numbers, they will be seen in samples of CSF.
+Treatment must be more intense to kill the leukemia cells in the central nervous system.
 This is why a spinal tap (lumbar puncture) is done as part of the early diagnostic testing.

 Acute lymphocytic (lymphoblastic) leukemia (ALL)

-Acute lymphocytic leukemia (ALL) is a fast-growing cancer of the lymphocyte-forming cells called lymphoblasts.
+Acute lymphocytic leukemia (ALL) is a fast-growing cancer of lymphocyte-forming cells called lymphoblasts.

 In the past, doctors used the French-American-British (FAB) classification to divide ALL into 3 major groups (L1, L2, or L3) based on how the cells looked under the microscope.
 Some doctors may still refer to these categories.
 But newer lab tests now let doctors classify ALL based on more than just how the cells look under the microscope.